 When you begin the game, you see this scene, which evokes similar intros for other Taito titles – a very, very brief explanation of just what the heck is going on here.
 Clear the labyrinth and rescue my kidnapped brother, got it — at which point, the lead character hops into the machine and it vanishes in a flash of light, as the game’s main theme begins to ramp up.
 It’s a hell of a way to start things off and get you pumped for 32 levels of dot-crunching action.
 But it also showcases something that was rather unusual for arcade games at the time: a greater emphasis on cinematics and story.

 I’m not going to pretend the plot of Raimais is some Shakespearean masterwork, but it did do a lot of unusual things for the era.
 100 years in the future, the world of underground Holograph Racing is a thing, and our heroine — yes, heroine — is about to get a firsthand taste of how rough these physically tangible holograms are.
 Her name’s Rika Midorikawa (緑川理香), and her younger brother, Makoto, has been entrapped by a mysterious underground organization headed by the nefarious Mr. Molto.
-They’re the ones secretly behind this dangerous motorsport, and in order to get her younger brother back, Rika will need to fighter her way through the labyrinth in her specialized vehicle, the Organizer.
+They’re the ones secretly behind this dangerous motorsport, and in order to get her younger brother back, Rika will need to fight her way through the labyrinth in her specialized vehicle, the Organizer.
 That’s her you see in the intro bit.

 Boy, is art from Raimais incredibly hard to find!
 What you see above is one of very, very few official art images of Rika I’ve come across, and it was part of the promotional decoration set given to Japanese arcade operators who bought the boards to stick on their cabinets.
 My good friend Zekuu scanned this (and numerous other promotional bits) for me, which is beyond awesome of him.
 (He also tweeted this particular image out, which got some reactions from Japanese arcade fans of “Oh, I’ve never actually seen art of the older sister before” — that’s the level of rarity we’re dealing with!)